berberto/NT_vertex/README.md

 	- FE matrix filled in coordinate sparse format (can it be that node_id_tri[i (and j)] are the same for a different edge?
 Tested and it seems correct.
 No gain in speed anyway.
 	- FE matrix is not symmetric (max difference ~ 1.e-2)
 	- cython code with the sparse solver doesn't seem to work (tested by Graeme)
+	- `dt` was nowhere in the functions to build the finite element matrix and vector.

 2. `fe_cy_omp.pyx`:
 	- got it running, by adding `with gil` for inner loops over triangle vertices, but it's slower